yxuansu/MAGIC/image_captioning/zerocap/README.md

 <span id='mscoco_to_flickr30k'/>

 #### 5. Cross Domain Image Captioning on Flickr30k:
-To perform image captioning on MSCOCO with language model from Flickr30k domain, please run the following command:
+To perform image captioning on Flickr30k with the language model from MSCOCO domain, please run the following command:
 ```yaml
 chmod +x ./mscoco_to_flickr30k_zerocap.sh
 ./mscoco_to_flickr30k_zerocap.sh